-CBD may be able to help with PTSD by helping ease pain, anxiety, discomfort, and unpleasant thoughts.
-Some people with PTSD have seen a great improvement through their use of CBD to treat their symptoms.
-It helps nourish and protect the brain along the way.
+Some people with PTSD have seen great improvement through their use of CBD to treat their symptoms.
+It helps to nourish and protect the brain along the way.

 Passing legal cannabis in Louisiana could make a huge difference for residents there who are suffering due to their time fighting for our nation’s freedom.

 “They are making us into criminals, and we are veterans,” Paul Bonial said.
 “We are law-abiding citizens.
 We respect and covet the constitution.”
 He served in the Louisiana Army National Guard and then the US Army from 1983 to 1992.

 Are you looking for more answers about medicinal marijuana and CBD?
 Read our blog, FAQ or contact us directly.